ombhut175/AdaaEcommerce/README.md

 - Designed the structure of the website and database
 - Connected frontend to backend for user panel and authentication

-### **Member 2: Patoliya Yash**

-**Role:** Backend Developer

-#### Contributions:

-- Implemented OTP authentication
-- Integrated Razorpay for secure payments
-- Developed wishlist functionality
-- Created backend filtering logic for products
-- Connected frontend to backend for user panel and authentication
-- Integrated Nodemailer for email notifications
-- Designed the structure of the website and database

----

 ## 📂 Setup Instructions